commercial calculation table | 9 Exercises

 States :

 The fashion boutique "Elite" sells an expensive handbag.
-The purchase cost excluding VAT is €150, while the sale price excluding VAT is €250.
-The manager wants to carry out precise financial analyses to optimize her margins.
+The purchase price (excluding VAT) is €150, while the selling price (excluding VAT) is €250.
+The manager wants to conduct a detailed financial analysis to optimize her profit margins.
 The applicable VAT rate is 20%.

 Work to do :